 A minimum 3.2 grade point average (GPA) on a 4.0 scale is required on the overall GPA and the science GPA.
-All science prerequisites are recommended to be completed within seven (7) years of the application date.
-A finished degree, professional studies, healthcare certification, licensure or work experience are not required, but strongly encouraged.
+Completion of all science prerequisites within seven years of admission is highly recommended for competitive admission.
+Competitive applicants will have a strong academic record, excellent recommendations, a positive demonstration of community service, and heath care shadowing experiences preferably with one or more physician assistants.
+A finished degree, professional studies, healthcare certification, licensure or work experience are not required, but strongly encouraged for competitive admission.
 AP and CLEP credit will not be accepted for any science prerequisite courses.

 There is no advanced placement, transfer credit or experiential learning credit within the TTUHSC PA Program.
 The GRE is not required.